Motorbike Leg Injury Payouts

-Are you a motorcyclist who has suffered a leg injury in an accident that wasn’t your fault?
-There are several injuries included in this category including paralysis, sterility, hip injuries and leg fractures.
+Are you a motorcyclist or cyclist who has suffered a leg injury in an accident that wasn’t your fault?
+There are several injuries included in this category including paralysis, sterility, hip injuries, leg fractures and a broken leg.

-Keep reading to see how much a motorcyclist could be awarded in damages for their leg injury.
+Keep reading to see how much a motorcyclist could be awarded in damages for their leg injury in a bike accident.

 |Total in young males||£113,000||£124,300|